SupriyaY/OrderPizza/README.md

 ### What I learned and completed

-I was able to loging, logout, reteive the access token upon calling the API.
-I ran into an a cors error I was unable to fix.
+I was able to login, logout, and retreive the access token upon calling the API.
+My process was to understand login/logout first, and then calling the api.
+I used the code that was available for the auth0 documetation.
+I tested the API and it worked correctly.
+I ran into an a cors error that I was unable to fix.
 Also, I did not deploy to heroku.
 My biggest issue was the time I was able to give to succesfully completing this the way I had intended.